A priori estimates for relativistic liquid bodies

-Our approach to establishing a priori estimates begins with showing that sufficiently smooth solutions, which represent dynamical liquid bodies, of the relativistic Euler equations satisfy, when expressed in Lagrangian coordinates, a system of non-linear wave equations with acoustic boundary conditions; see \eqref{cbvpA.1}-\eqref{cbvpA.9} for the complete initial boundary value problem (IBVP).
-Although it is well known that the Euler equations can be reduced to a non-linear scalar wave equation in the special case of irrotational fluids, see \cite{Christodoulou:2007,VisserMolina:2010} for details, our formulation is different and able to handle the general case where rotation is present.
+where $f$ is a function of the specific enthalpy $\zeta$ defined below by \eqref{fdefB}.
+Applying the covariant derivative to $\nabla_\nu$ to this expression, we obtain, after commuting the covariant derivative $\nabla_\nu$ through and anti-symmetrizing $\nabla_\nu \theta^0_\mu$, a wave equation for $\theta^0_\nu$ that includes a term at the highest order which involves the fluid vorticity $2$-form $\Lambda = -d\theta^0$.
+What makes our wave formulation useful is that we can control the vorticity term in the wave equation by using the well-known propagation equation $\mathrm{L}_v \Lambda =0$ satisfied by the vorticity.
+It is worth noting that in all previous works on a priori estimates for the relativistic fluid bodies, the propagation equation $\mathrm{L}_v \Lambda =0$ is also used in an essential way.

+The other essential element of our wave formulation are the boundary conditions.
+These boundary conditions are non-linear and of acoustic type, which means that they are Neumann boundary conditions with source terms that involves two time derivatives, in Lagrangian coordinates, along the boundary, the same order as appears in the wave equation.
+The orgin of this non-standard boundary condition is the geometric identity

+where $n_\nu$ is the unit, outward pointing co-normal to the matter-vacuum boundary, which holds along the matter-vacuum boundary for solutions of relativistic Euler equations that satisfy the liquid boundary conditions and the Taylor sign condition.

 The importance of our wave formulation is that it is well suited for deriving energy estimates \textit{without derivative loss} in the presence of a free matter-vacuum boundary.
 This is due, in part, to the wave structure of the equations, and in part, to the nature of the acoustic boundary conditions.
 Indeed, in Section \ref{linIBVP}, we establish a local existence and uniqueness theory for linear systems of wave equations with acoustic boundary conditions; see, in particular, Theorem \ref{linlocthmC}.
 This linear theory provides the key technical result needed to establish our a priori estimates.
 We anticipate that the linear theory developed in Section \ref{linIBVP} may be of independent interest as it can be applied more generally to other systems of wave equations having acoustic boundary conditions.

 \subsect{previous}{Comparison with existing results} The only existing work that contains a mathematical analysis of compact, relativistic liquid bodies is \cite{Trakhinin:2009}.
 There, the local existence and uniqueness of solutions is established using the theory of symmetric hyperbolic systems.
 However, the energy estimates derived from the symmetric hyperbolic theory involve a derivative loss that is repaired using a Nash-Moser iteration scheme.
 This leads to a rather high requirement on the regularity of the initial data in order to close the scheme.
 In contrast, the energy estimates established in this work do not involve derivative loss and require less regularity on the initial data.